Araigumedra/Araigumedra/README.md

 # 🍙 Howdy 🍙

-My name is Emma and I'm a college student learning about programming and computer science 💻.
+My name is Emma and I'm a recent student graduate learning about programming and computer science 💻.
 Got a few hobbies and interests, but I'm here to expand my skillset and document my progress.
 Hopefully I can engage with a few communities and make some friends along the way 🦝🤝👩‍💻

 ## Skills: